Welcome to the future of visual collaboration.

 What is it good for?

-It prevents 'hallucinations' and builds trust.
-You don't have to rely on the black box; instead, you can verify every piece of information immediately in its original context.
+It prevents „hallucinations“ and builds trust.
+You do not have to rely on the black box, but can verify any information immediately in the original context.

-You ask about the price of a specific component (e.g., 'What is the cost of the AS5600?').
+You ask for the price of a specific component (e.g., „What does the AS5600 cost?“).
 The AI provides the price.
-By clicking on the reference, DEON immediately zooms to the location on the board - for example, in an embedded Excel spreadsheet or a PDF specification - where this price is listed.
+By clicking the reference, DEON instantly zooms to the location on the board – for example, an embedded Excel spreadsheet or a PDF specification –, where this price is listed.

 Operation: